-There was an older man who lived down the road from me who worked in the chemical plants.
+There was an older man who lived down the road from me that worked in the chemical plants.
 He was married to a cousin of mine, until his death on March 15, 2003.
 One night in August of 1998, while throwing a crawfish boil, he had discovered a nine-foot rattlesnake by his swimming pool.
 Thinking quickly, he retrieved a boat paddle and bludgeoned it to death.
 He then took it to my paternal grandparents’ house in a five-gallon bucket to show us.
 Since it was getting dark (and about to storm) he had his work-issued flashlight an Eveready 1259 with him and shone the light on the dead snake.
 I pulled out my Garrity Mini Rugged Lite and also shined it on the dead snake.
 I was amazed at how my light was brighter.
 I now fully realize why it was brighter and will explain further if anyone asks.